runtimeverification/haskell-backend/docs/2022-07-18-JSON-RPC-Server-API.md

   "id": 1,
   "error": {
     "code": 8,
-    "message": "Duplicate module"
+    "message": "Duplicate module name"
   }
 }
 ```

-However, if the same module is sent twice with `name-as-id: false` or without `name-as-id`, the second request is idempotent and will succeed.
+However, if the modules are sent twice with `name-as-id: false` or without `name-as-id`, the second request will succeed.
+THe request will also succeed in case the same module is sent multiple times, irrespective of the value of `name-as-id`.

 Other errors, for instance, using an unknown sort or symbol, will be reported with the error code